-(1) The Initial Bank Facility was provided to us for the purchase price of the Pipelines.
-See "Summary of Certain Finance Documents-Initial Bank Facility Agreement."
-The amount includes \$16 million of interest.
+(2) The Initial Bank Facility was provided to us for the shares we acquired in AssetCo.
+See "Summary of Certain Finance Documents- Initial Bank Facility Agreement."
+The amount includes U.S.\$8.2 million of interest and estimated transaction costs relating to the Initial Bank Facility.

-(2) The payment of certain transaction costs is an estimated amount and may be subject to change.
+(3) The payment of certain transaction costs is an estimated amount and may be subject to change.